kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     FirstName,
     LastName,
-    Email,
+    WorkEmail,
     CASE
-        WHEN Email LIKE '%@company.com' THEN 'Internal Employee' WHEN Email LIKE '%@contractor.%' THEN 'External Contractor' WHEN Email IS NULL THEN 'No Email on File' ELSE 'External Email'
+        WHEN WorkEmail LIKE '%@company.com' THEN 'Internal Employee' WHEN WorkEmail LIKE '%@contractor.%' THEN 'External Contractor' WHEN WorkEmail IS NULL THEN 'No WorkEmail on File' ELSE 'External WorkEmail'
     END AS EmailType,
     CASE
         WHEN LEN(FirstName) + LEN(LastName) > 20 THEN